 We keep going through our weekly journey checking out great logos!
 We're thinking ahead and we want to find new topics, good ones, to share with you guys.
 Last week we featured personal names as logos, and today we're gonna see the work of designer Viktor "Roktiv"!
 Viktor has got some pretty awesome logos in his portfolio!
 Every week we search through our favorite galleries: Logopond and Dribbble.
 Both are a great communities for designers everywhere.
-Also, if you you'd like to suggest ideas for the next subjects, please, tell me by sending me sending me a tweet: @paulogabriel.
-Cheers! ;)

 One of our missions at Abduzeedo is to help designers and digital artists to promote their work.
 That's the reason we are always featuring updated portfolios like the one that we will featured today from Jeff Huang.
 Jeff Huang is a multidisciplinary freelance Art Director and Illustrator based in New York who specializes in Creative Design, Abstract Art, Photo Editing, and 3D.
 He has been creating digital art professionally for more than 7 years now and has produced work for many companies and publications worldwide.
-He is a proud senior member of international art collective and second home, Depthcore.
-Known for his imagination, uncanny eye for detail, patience, and precision in skill & technique, he has a natural ability to develop a good relationship with his clients and other creatives.
-Jeff always lends his expertise, and loves to get involved in the creative process in order to improve and optimize a project.
-In his spare time, Jeff enjoys spending time with his loved ones, shopping, and playing video games.
-For more information visit http://www.thefifthorder.net/

 Medusateam is a graphic studio from Spain focused on digital imagery with a lot of skills and creativity.
 The works created by them are absolutely amazing, from each piece of their portfolio the the showreel created by them it's all very impressing and very inspirational.
-To find out more about Medusateam visit medusateam.com http://imgs.abduzeedo.com/files/articles/illustrative/

 Kyle is an illustration an animation student from the United Kingdom who creates amazing digital paintings.
 He works in a variety of styles which include highly detailed photo-realistic portraits, rough concepts and storyboards, digital animation and motion graphics.
 His work is primarily digital but has a background in fine painting with oils and watercolors.
-Kyle recently won a nationwide storyboard competition for the movie watchmen.
-His entry was chosen by Watchmen comic book artist Dave Gibbons.
-He has the ambition to work on the production of movies once he graduates from University.
-For more of his work, check out www.kylelambert.co.uk

 Ok, I know that there are a lot of excellent design communities out there, but I really like this one, design:related.
 It has a nice design, simple to use, active members and of course great jobs.
 I added some works there from our company Zee, and the feedback that I've been receiving is great.
-Maybe almost all of you guys already knew that, but for those who don't know, check it out! design:related(tm) is a community site and inspiration tool that brings together creative people from different disciplines (and parts) of the design world.
-Design:related serves to motivate designers to share ideas, inspire, and be inspired.
-You should show your masterpieces in many places you can, and this is another great application to do that.
-Bellow we are giving to you some of the features of design:related.
-Home Page Our personal page on design:related Here you can see the easy way the works are showed Also, you can link some posts from other blogs with your network Some Jobs One of the nicest things about this community is that you can search for inspirations about graphic, web, illustration and also architecture.
-Take a look now in some jobs you can find on design:related.
-Go there, make your portfolio and share with us!
+Maybe almost all of you guys already knew that, but for those who don't know, check it out!

 Oit8Doi2 is the portfolio of Bruno Borges, an awesome brazilian designer, who's been doing some great work for important magazines, sweet party flyers and paper toys, among other cool stuff.
 Hopefuly we all can learn a little bit from his work.
 He's style is neat, some vintage stuff, cool t-shirt designs, some nice experiments.
 He sure knows his thing. :)

 Vanity Fair brings us this month Hitchcock's portfolio, and boy, it does look awesome.
 I think it's pretty cool how some people get so much recognition that their work keep getting featured decades later their death.
 That's a cool way to remember the master of suspense.